yule44ka/test-task-Qodana-2/README.md

    You can also test on the empty directory, it will work correctly.
 ### Description:
 1) **CodeAnalyzer** - a class that is responsible for analyzing Java and Kotlin files and outputting analysis results.
 2) *FileProcessor* - an interface that defines the contract for processing files.
-Classes implementing this interface are responsible for defining the behavior for processing different types of files: Java and Kotlin files.
+The class implementing this interface is responsible for defining the behavior for processing different types of files: Java and Kotlin files.
-3) **JavaFileProcessor** and **KotlinFileProcessor** - classes that implement the *FileProcessor* interface for Java and Kotlin files accordingly.
-They contains methods to extract name of methods or functions, check camelCase codestyle and count number of the conditional statements for each method and function.
+3) **UniversalProcessor** - class that implements the *FileProcessor* interface for Java and Kotlin files.
+It checks camelCase codestyle and count number of the conditional statements for each method and function.